Index

 that can also be rewritten as:

-In thi case, we say that the agent is said to have "VNM preferences".
+In this case, we say that the agent is said to have "VNM preferences".

 A little note on terminology:

-• is the utilility function (expected utility function).
+- is the utility function (expected utility function).

-• is just a function that appears when looking at the structure of v (utility index).
+- is just a function that appears when looking at the structure of (utility index).
 Furthermore, for the rest of the chapters, we assume that is strictly increasing and twice continuously differentiable.

 Risk Aversion

-We done the average of lottery by .
+We denote the average of lottery by .

 We represent with the degenerate lottery that gives the expected payoff of with probability one.